KauzClay/docs-tap/bitnami-services/tutorials/working-with-bitnami-services.hbs.md

 **Complexity**:             Basic<br />
 **Estimated time**:         15 minutes<br />
 **Topics covered**:         Classes, claims, Bitnami<br />
-**Learning outcomes**:      An understanding of how work with the standard services provided by the Bitnami Services package<br />
+**Learning outcomes**:      An understanding of how to work with the standard services provided by the Bitnami Services package<br />

 ## <a id="prereqs"></a> Prerequisites